zeeguu/python-translators/README.md

 # Python translators

 This library contains a few wrappers for translation services.
-As of know it contains two translators: google translator and glosbe translator.
+As of now it contains two translators: google translator and glosbe translator.
 The GlosbeTranslator is a simple translator.
 It can only translates single words.
 The GoogleTranslator can also translate phrases and more importantly: words and phrases occurring within other phrases/sentences.
 We call these context aware translations.

 ## Installation